chokevin8/chokevin8.github.io/_projects/1_project.md

 a train-val-test split.

 We train two different models: 1) Nuclei segmentation model using [HoVer-Net](https://arxiv.org/pdf/1812.06499v5.pdf) and 2) Tissue segmentation model using [DeepLabV3+](https://arxiv.org/pdf/1802.02611.pdf).
-In order to train these supervised models, we manually annotate the nuclei or the twelve different tissue classes in the training and validation images.
+In order to train these supervised models, we manually annotated the nuclei or the twelve different tissue classes in the training and validation images.

 Then, after confirming the model performance on the test dataset, we use a post-processing pipeline to extract different meaningful 2D features.
 Some example features extracted are